Table of Contents (click to expand)

 You see, causing a nuclear explosion (intentionally) is a fairly complicated process.
 As such, any interceptor missile that hits a nuclear missile is highly unlikely to cause a nuclear explosion.

 However, that doesn’t mean that exploding a nuclear missile over a populated area is safe.
 First off, as mentioned earlier, it’s very difficult to actually intercept an ICBM.
 Also, if an interceptor missile actually destroys a nuclear missile, it could lead to the plutonium or uranium core falling to the ground, which would consequently be a radiation hazard that could potentially endanger lives.

 In a nutshell, a successful shoot-down of a nuclear missile would make a city-flattening bomb into a mere radiation hazard, thus reducing its deadliness by a huge margin.

-- Belfer Center – Science and International Affairs
+- How Nuclear Bombs Work - Belfer Center.
+The Robert and Renée Belfer Center for Science and International Affairs

 - Nuclear Weapons - Chemistry LibreTexts.
 LibreTexts